santipensotti/rocAlution/docs/conceptual/rocALUTION-organization.rst

 Those linear operators and vectors are the main objects in rocALUTION.
 They can be moved to an accelerator at run-time.

-The linear operators are defined as local or global metrices (i.e. on a single node or distributed/multi-node) and local stencils (i.e. matrix-free linear operations).
+The linear operators are defined as local or global matrices (i.e. on a single node or distributed/multi-node) and local stencils (i.e. matrix-free linear operations).
 The only template parameter of the operators and vectors is the data type (ValueType).
 The figure below provides an overview of supported operators and vectors.

 .. _operatorsd: